AllenInstitute/dipde/doc_template/dipde.examples.rst

 .. image:: singlepop_exponential_distribution.png
 	:width: 45%

-In general, the special case of exponentially distributed synaptic weights admits an analytical steady-state firing rate solution (See Richardson and Swarbrick, 2010 [#]_, and Iyer et al. 2014 [#]_).
+In general, the special case of exponentially distributed synaptic weights admits an analytical steady-state firing rate solution (see Richardson and Swarbrick, 2010 [#]_, and Iyer et al. 2014 [#]_).
-The figure above includes the mean firing rate computed for the internal population, as well as a "*" indicating a semi-analytic prediction (~8.669 Hz) of the steady-state firing rate for the model.
+The figure above includes the mean firing rate computed for the internal population, as well as a '*' indicating a semi-analytic prediction (~8.669 Hz) of the steady-state firing rate for the model.
-This steady state prediction is computed with the code below, plotted above with an "*".
+This steady state prediction is computed with the code below, plotted above with an '*'.

 .. code-block:: python